LucDupAtGitHub/PDBP/README.md

    - programs can have many meanings
    - `Program` can be extended

-Exploiting the flexibility that comes with those differences is one of the most important themes of this series of blog posts.
+Exploiting the flexibility that comes with those differences is one of the most important themes of this documentation.

 For example: